tomjoht/tomjoht.github.io/pages/general/advertising.md

 ## Audience demographics

-Google Analytics indicates the following about audience demographics for idratherbewriting.com:
+Google Analytics indicates the following about audience demographics for idratherbewriting.com (for 2016):

 *  43% of users are from the US, 11% from India, 6% Great Britain, 5% Canada, 3% Germany
 *  64% are using Chrome, 13% Firefox, 11%, Safari, 8% IE